Lee Siew Choh

-Lee Siew Choh (李绍祖 (李紹祖, Lei5 Siu6 Zou2, Lǐ Shàozǔ); 1 November 1917 – 18 July 2002) was a Singaporean politician and physician.
-He was the Member of the Legislative Assembly for Queenstown Constituency between 1959 and 1963 and the non-constituency Member of Parliament (NCMP) of the 7th Parliament between 1988 and 1991.
+Lee Siew Choh (1 November 1917 – 18 July 2002) was a Singaporean politician and physician.
+He was the Member of the Legislative Assembly for Queenstown Constituency between 1959 and 1963 and the non-constituency Member of Parliament (NCMP) between 1988 and 1991.
 (Note: Two NCMP seats were offered; however, Francis Seow, who had been slated to be the other NCMP, was expelled before the opening of the 7th Parliament after being convicted for tax evasion.)

 Lee first entered Parliament during the 1959 general election representing Queenstown in colonial Singapore, consistent with the initial rise to power of the now-dominant People's Action Party (PAP); however, he left for Barisan Sosialis (BS) in 1961 when it was created as a defection from the PAP.
 After BS merged with the Workers' Party (WP) in 1988, Lee stood as a WP candidate for Eunos Group Representation Constituency (GRC) during the general election in the same year, becoming Singapore's first NCMP after obtaining the best result among defeated opposition candidates.
 He remained in the position until the 1991 general election.